Claymore-Dual/Claymore-Dual-Miner/README.md

 ###

-## Claymore Miner�Auto Restart
+## Claymore Miner Auto Restart

-In Windows if you�ve  configured your miner through a batch file then you can easily make the script to loop with this simple command.
+In Windows if you’ve  configured your miner through a batch file then you can easily make the script to loop with this simple command.
 ```batch
 your miner configuration goes here
 goto start`